forbiddencolors/minikanban/README.md

 Some nice to have features:

-- Persist tasks between browser refreshes
+- Persist tasks between browser refreshes (done!!)

 - CSS animation when saving task description